 - Officers come in closer contact with the community.
 The bike is an excellent public relations tool for the officers.

-- Officers are able to approach areas with a more quiet, stealthier approach.
+- Officers can approach areas with a more quiet, stealthier approach.
 Officers often encounter illegal activity far before suspects realize the presence of officers.

 - Bikes save the taxpayers money on fuel and maintenance costs of the squad cars.